overhangio/tutor-cairn/README.rst

     - make database name a tutor config
     - make clickhouse host a tutor config
     - specify TTL for tables?
-    - don't connect with default user, but use a dedicated openedx user
-    - rename database to "openedx"
-    - set permissions for each course/org: one datasource per org/course???
+    - set permissions for each org:
-    - how to handle migrations?
-    - prevent access to the full tracking message in the tracking table
 - Expose data with redash
     - Provision dashboards
     - Custom users